Udyan Express

 When this train was started, it had the numbers 129 and 130 for the Bombay VT to Bangalore City down route, and the reverse (up) route respectively.
 When the railways handed out 4 digit train numbers in the early 1990s, the train got the number 6529 and 6530.

 Coaches

 The 11301/11302 Udyan Express presently has 1 AC 1st Class, 3 AC 2 tier, 3 AC 3 tier, 3 AC 3 tier Econony, 8 Sleeper Class, & 3 General Unreserved coaches.

 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

-From 24 November 2019, 11301 Udyan Express received LHB coach starting from Mumbai.
+Earlier the train had ICF coaches.
+From 24 November 2019, 11301 Udyan Express received LHB coaches starting from Mumbai.

 Service

 WDP4 Engine also used to Haul this train.

 The 11301 Udyan Express covers the distance of 1153 kilometres in 21 hours 50 mins and in 23 hours 35 minutes as 11302 Udyan Express.

 As the average speed of the train is below 52 km/h, its fare does not include a Superfast surcharge.

 Once the train leaves Maharashtra & crosses into Karnataka, crosses into Andhra Pradesh and re-enters Karnataka again after crossing Hindupur.